rushitambe07/demo/README.md

 11. Views and Indexes
    - View: A virtual table based on a query result.
-     - Created using CREATE VIEW statement.
+     - Created using CREATE VIEW statement. -- create view view name as select from view;
    - Index: Improves database performance by allowing faster data retrieval.
      - Created using CREATE INDEX statement.